JonStratton/skill-aircrack/README.md

 ## Skill Wrapper Aircrack
-A simple wrapper so Aircrack-ng can be used with Mycroft.
+A simple Mycroft wrapper for a small subset of Aircrack-ng.
+Basically, it can list networks and interfaces, bring interfaces up in monitor mode, deauth clients, and crack WPA2 passwords.

 ## Examples
 * "List interfaces."